Investigations into the Eric Adams administration

-As the charges have mounted, dozens of New York elected officials have called for Adams to resign.
+As the charges mounted, dozens of New York elected officials called for Adams to resign.
 Under the New York City Charter, the New York State Governor holds the power to suspend the Mayor for 30 days and ultimately remove him.
-Governor Kathy Hochul has so far declined to exercise this right or call for Adams's resignation, saying that, "It's now up to Mayor Adams to show the City that he is able to lead", while under indictment.
+Governor Kathy Hochul declined to exercise this right or call for Adams's resignation, saying that, "It's now up to Mayor Adams to show the City that he is able to lead", while under indictment.
 The charter also contains language to remove a mayor via a never-before-used Inability Committee, consisting of the city's corporation counsel, comptroller, council speaker, senior borough president, and one deputy mayor.
 It would take four votes to start the process of removing the mayor – temporarily or permanently – which he could dispute, and would still need to pass the full council.

-Adams calls the charges "entirely false, based on lies", and has vowed to fight the charges.
-Adams and his defenders maintain the charges are retaliation for his opposing the Biden-Harris administration's handling of the migrant crisis.
+Adams called the charges "entirely false, based on lies", and vowed to fight them.
+He and his defenders maintained that the charges were retaliation for his opposing the Biden-Harris administration's handling of the migrant crisis.

 On February 10, 2025, the Department of Justice (DOJ) instructed federal prosecutors to drop charges against Adams.
 On February 13, 2025, the interim United States Attorney for the Southern District of New York, Danielle Renee Sassoon, resigned after refusing to drop the charges.
 Kevin Driscoll, the acting head of the DOJ's Criminal Division, and John Keller, the acting head of the DOJ's Public Integrity Section, also resigned in response to the instructions to drop the charges, as did three other prosecutors in the Public Integrity Section.
 Hagan Scotten, the assistant United States Attorney for the Southern District of New York who had been the lead prosecutor in the case against Adams resigned as well.
 On February 17, 2025, comptroller Brad Lander released a public letter to Mayor Adams threatening to convene a meeting of the Inability Committee if Adams did not "develop and present a detailed contingency plan outlining how you intend to manage the City of New York".